MADIS-MONEY/madis-mansacard-service/README.md

 # Digital Banking API - Madis / Mansa Bank Integration (madis-mansacard-service)

-This Service is a **Spring Boot** and **Java 21** implementation of the **madis-mansacard-service** for **Mansa Finance**.
+This Service is a **Spring Boot** and **Java 21** implementation of the **madis-mansacard-service** for **Madis Finance**.
 It provides RESTful endpoints those interact with Mansa Bank's core banking system, supporting operations like agent account activation, credit card management, balance inquiries, and transaction history retrieval.

 ## Key Features
 - **Agent Account Activation**: Secure activation of agent accounts using AES-encrypted PINs.